Ant Middleton: Legal issues

-In March 2025, the Insolvency Service announced that Middleton and his wife had been banned from becoming a director of a company for four years following the failure of his company to pay over £1 million in tax.
-The UK Insolvency Service said £385,000 in VAT and £869,000 in corporation tax was owed on £4.5 million in income which flowed into the company between 2019 and 2022.
+In March 2025, the Insolvency Service announced that Middleton and his wife had been banned from being company directors for four years following the failure of his company to pay over £1 million in tax.
+The Insolvency Service said £385,000 in VAT and £869,000 in corporation tax was owed on £4.5 million in income of the company between 2019 and 2022.

 In October 2025, the Ministry of Defence filed legal action against Middleton in the High Court alleging breach of contract.
-The Sun reported that the contract breach was linked to social media posts about Middleton’s experience in the special forces.
+The Sun newspaper reported that the alleged breach was linked to social media posts about Middleton’s experience in the special forces.